tokenizer-inc-canada/www.cscexams.ca/content/docs/Exam 1/_index.md

 > The rate of interest charged by large international banks dealing in Eurodollars to other large international banks.

 #### long position
 > Signifies ownership of securities.
-“I am long 100 BCE common” means that the speaker owns 100 common shares of BCE Inc.
+"I am long 100 BCE common" means that the speaker owns 100 common shares of BCE Inc.

 #### long/short equity strategy
 > Managers try to buy stocks they feel will rise more in a bull market than the overall market and sell short stocks that will rise less.
 In a down market,